archivesunleashed/Juxta-Collage/README.md

 | `/Users/fritz/Desktop/13709Juxta` | Change to the path of where you’ve cloned Jutxa.                                                                                                                                                                                                                                                   |
 | `example`                         | This will be the name of the directory in which Juxta formatted files are created.
 You can change this to whatever makes sense for you, but be sure to avoid spaces.                                                                                                                               |

-Before launching a local server, navigate to the example directory created with the command above.
+Before launching a local web server, navigate to the example directory created with the command above.

 `cd example`